Epsilon Cancri: Properties

 Epsilon Cancri A is a double-lined spectroscopic binary system with an orbital period of 35.14 days and eccentricity of 0.42.
 It has a stellar classification of A5 III, which matches an A-type giant star.
 The spectrum displays the chemically peculiar characteristics of an Am star.
 Its spectral type has been listed as kA3hA5mF0, indicating the different spectral types shown by spectral lines of calcium, hydrogen, and other metals.
 Despite the spectral classification, evolutionary models suggest that the star is still on the main sequence, although at the very end of its hydrogen-burning life.
 The age of the system is estimated to be around 637 million years.

 HD 73711 is another Am star, given a stellar classification of F0 III on the basis of its hydrogen absorption lines but a more complete classification of kA3hA5mF0.
-Although the spectral class would indicate that the star is a giant, models suggest that it is still fusing hydrogen in its core.
+Although the spectral class would indicate that the star is a giant, models suggest that it is still fusing hydrogen in its core and so is till on the main sequence.